 I was at a brunch wedding shower last weekend and all the food was inspired by Pinterest.
 They had doughnut hole and fruit kabobs, bacon-threaded skewers, and they turned waffles into finger food by putting them into individual cups with syrup at the bottom for dipping.
 It reminded me how Pinterest has exploded the playing field when it comes to creative ideas.

-Maybe you’ve seen these flower ice cubes floating around on the site.
+Maybe you’ve seen these edible flower ice cubes floating around.
 They’ve been intriguing me for a while, and I finally gave them a try.
 They look so pretty and they seem like a perfect idea for spring, but they weren’t quite as straightforward as they look.
 The first few times I made them they didn’t turn out that great but I kept at it and finally got the hang of it.
 I’ll try to spare you some aggravation and share what I learned.